Functions of Omega 3

-- Decreases inflammation, stiffness and joint pain associated with heavy training
+- Omega 3 is associated with decrease inflammation, stiffness and joint pain

 Energy For Performance

 Most oils contain Omega 6 and 9 and no Omega 3 and those that do have Omega 3 generally provide only one of the three critical fatty acids – linolenic acid.
 This forces the horse’s metabolism to try and manufacture the other two elements, eicosopentanoic acid (EPA) and docosohexanoic acid (DHA).